 1016 (early January)

-Cnut began attacking the Danelaw region.
-Edmund Ironside summoned an army but the men refused to fight Cnut without Aethelred’s support.
+Canute began attacking the Danelaw region.
+Edmund Ironside summoned an army but the men refused to fight Canute without Aethelred’s support.
 Edmund sent word to his father to join him.
 However, when Aethelred arrived at the head of an army he was told that he may be betrayed and so he disbanded his army and returned to London.